John Pendlebury: Student at the British School

-Resuming a busy life in Athens, Pendlebury was invited to his first excavation by the Assistant Director of the school, Walter Heurtley, at an ancient Macedonian site in Salonica.
+Resuming a busy life in Athens, Pendlebury was invited to his first excavation by the Assistant Director of the school, Walter Abel Heurtley, at an ancient Macedonian site near Salonica.
 Hilda White was invited also and became his constant companion.
 Unknown to Pendlebury, a close connection had always existed between the British School and Sir Arthur Evans.
 Evans apparently heard of Pendlebury's activities in Crete and Macedonia.
 Later in the year, in more propitious weather, Pendlebury was invited to stay at the Villa Ariadne with Evans and Duncan Mackenzie.
 Hilda White stayed in Heraklion.
 She reported that Mackenzie confided to Pendlebury in having "my own idea," which he did not tell to Evans.

 By the end of the visit Evans was suggesting that Pendlebury might excavate in southern Crete, or even at Knossos.
 For a time Pendlebury became preoccupied with his marriage to White.
 His family was at first opposed to the match on the basis of the age difference.
 After Pendlebury wrote that they could not live without each other, the wedding was approved, after an acquaintance of one year.
 For a honeymoon, the couple undertook a physically arduous exploration of the mountainous northern Peloponnesus.

 In the winter of 1928–1929, the Pendleburys visited Egypt for the first time.
 They assisted briefly in the excavation at Armant, then, late in 1928, at Tel el-Amarna.
 Excavations at Amarna had been started 40 years earlier by Flinders Petrie, but were then continuing under the directorship of Hans Frankfort for the Egypt Exploration Society.
 Hans Frankfort and his wife, Yettie, had been students at the British School before Pendlebury's arrival there.
 They were friends of Humfry Payne, whose wife, Dilys, would become Pendlebury's biographer in the latter part of her life.
 Humfry was appointed Director of the British School in 1929, still in his 20s.